viohlet/html-css/README.md

 website.
 Barry has been so gracious to provide us with what he wants to be included on his website.
 Since Barry has spent his entire life practicing the ancient art of 'cutting up meat', he is not a technology oriented guy.
-Let's help out of good friend Barry!
+Let's help out our good friend Barry!

 First, we are going to great a branch to create Barry's website.